thuml/AutoTimes/README.md

 <img src="./figures/ablation.png" alt="" align=center />
 </p>

+## Prolonged Lookbacks

+As language models can generally give more accurate answers with a longer context, **the performance of AutoTimes is generally improving with the more available lookback observations**, which is highly desired in real-world applications.

 ## Parameter Efficiency

 Despite LLM having a substantial amount of parameters, AutoTimes requires only minimal parameters (**up to 0.1%**) for training, acomplished by a single pair of MLPs for time series tokenization as the plugin of LLMs.

+## Training on Custom Data

+Tutorials are provided in this [repo](https://github.com/thuml/iTransformer/tree/main/scripts/multivariate_forecasting).

 ## Citation